Training for Ministry

 It takes growth in the Lord that follows time spent with Jesus.
 It comes after walking with Jesus and doing whatever we are able to do at that point for God.
 It is helped by spending our lives with others who are also seeking Jesus and watching what they do.

 In 1 Corinthians, Paul is not disappointed with the Corinthian church because they are drinking milk and not meat.
 Everyone has to start like babies and drink milk.
-Paul is upset beacuse that should just be the starting point for growing into a great life of service.
-They have stopped growing at just the baby stage.
+It should just be the starting point for growing into a great life of service to the Lord wherever we may be called.

 Do you wish to discover your Spiritual Gifts?
 It is not going to come from a test or seminar.